COVID-19 updates for Monash Prato Centre

 - has been in a closed space (e.g., classroom, meeting room, hospital waiting room) with a COVID-19 case, without adequate personal protective equipment

 - is a health worker or other person who provides direct assistance to a COVID-19 case or laboratory staff who handle COVID-19 testing specimens without adequate personal protective equipment

 - has travelled by train, plane or any other mode of transport seated within two places from a COVID-19 case; travel companions and staff near a COVID-19 case are also close contacts

 Monash students and staff can access free and confidential telephone counselling 24 hours a day 7 days a week from Italy by calling 800 791 847 (toll free)

 Monash students and staff can access the University’s travel insurance provider’s Global 24 Advisory Assistance Accident & Health 24/7 Emergency Hotline by calling +61 2 9312 5191 (reverse charges)

-- To Australia: There is currently no requirement for inbound passengers to Australia to provide a negative COVID-19 test result.
-Please refer to the COVID-19: Re-entry and quarantine measures on the Smartraveller website to check the latest information.
+- To Australia: Please refer to the information about Entering and leaving Australia on the Australian Government's Department of Home Affairs website and the COVID-19: Re-entry and quarantine measures on the Smartraveller website to check the latest information.

 - To Malaysia: Please refer to the traveller’s checklist on the MySafeTravel website for the latest information on re-entry requirements for Malaysia.